Free Webinar

-Join Eli Hanechak, Regeneron STS Scholar, ISEF award winner, and Davidson Fellow Laureate, as she shows how students can explore scientific questions and begin building research that stands out.
-Learn what STS looks for, how strong research ideas develop, and how meaningful projects can strengthen your STEM-focused college applications.
-Don’t miss this chance to understand what it takes to think, research, and present like a competitive STS applicant.
+Join Eli Hanechak, Regeneron STS Scholar, ISEF award winner, and Davidson Fellow Laureate, as she shows how one well-designed research project can be used to compete in multiple STEM competitions, including Regeneron STS.
+Learn what STS is, what it looks for in winning projects, how strong research ideas develop, and how students can position their work to earn recognition across different awards.
+Don’t miss this chance to understand how to plan, apply, and present research as a competitive STEM and STS applicant.

 Register Now